tiradani/Accelerator_Stencils/README.md

 Various symbols to be used in OPI screens at ESS.

 # Template
-An Omnigraffle verion of the control system template from ESS.
+An Omnigraffle and DRAW.IO verion of the control system template from ESS.
 The original is in a powerpoint file.

 # Source
 https://gitlab.esss.lu.se/ics-software/ess-symbols/-/tree/master